And August just happens to be National Peach Month!

-Did you know that peaches originated in China and the country remains the largest producer...residents consider peaches to be a symbol of longevity and good luck.
+Did you know that peaches originated in China and the country remains the largest producer?
+Residents consider them to be a symbol of longevity and good luck.
 In the U.S., peaches are grown commercially in 28 states, with the top peach producing states being California, South Carolina, Georgia and New Jersey.
-Different varieties of peaches ripen at different times of the year, meaning peaches are generally available May through October.
+Different varieties of peaches ripen at different times of the year, meaning they are generally available May through October.

-Peaches are a member of the rose family and there are actually over 700 varieties of peaches, but the two most common categories are clingstone and freestone.
+Peaches are a member of the rose family and there are actually over 700 varieties of peaches.
+The two most common categories are clingstone and freestone.

-Clingstone peaches: the flesh "clings" to the stone or pit of the peach and can make it more difficult to separate.
-This type is often used in processing.
+Clingstone peaches: the flesh stubbornly "clings" to the stone or pit of the peach and can make it more difficult to separate.
+They are often used in processing and commercial production.